One Day Visit in Mostar

 Final Thoughts on Mostar

-There was so much more we could have seen or done in Bosnia and Herzegovina.
-We had contemplated a visit to Sarajevo and I would have liked to see Brčko, the town described in the book, “The Bosnia List”.
+We could have seen or done so much more in Bosnia and Herzegovina.
+We had contemplated a visit to Sarajevo, and I would have liked to see Brčko, the town described in the book, “The Bosnia List”.

 Mostar was in many ways a somber experience.
 Make sure you venture outside the touristy parts.
 This is where you see the real Mostar.